-During the 1998-1999 school year, Southeast Technical Institute became the first school in South Dakota to implement a wireless laptop for its students.
-The Laptop Program requires students, in selected program areas, to enter into a conditional sales agreement.
-This contract, managed by STI, allows the students to make laptop payments while attending STI.
-At the end of the required payments, a bill of sale is issued and the laptop becomes the property of the student.
+Southeast Technical Institute became the first school in South Dakota to implement a wireless laptop for its students in 1998.
+Starting Fall 2009, all new students entering a laptop program will have a laptop provided from Southeast Tech.
 STI purchases nearly a thousand laptops directly from the manufacturer every year and passes the savings on to the students.
-In addition, laptops under STI's conditional sales agreement are guaranteed to have the necessary software for all of the courses in each program area.
-Southeast laptops are covered by our comprehensive service arrangement which includes onsite repair and customer support for three years through the STI Helpdesk.
+In addition, laptops provided by Southeast are guaranteed to have the necessary software for all of the courses in each program area.
+Southeast laptops are covered by a comprehensive service arrangement which includes onsite repair and customer support for three years through the STI Helpdesk.
 Laptops are also available to students in non-required programs through the same conditional sales agreement process.